-In our example, “sewlab” is created from two, 3-letter words, in order, and easy to understand.
-Our sample long-tail domain name “onlinesewinglessons” merges much larger words together that causes visual overlapping of words and loss of understanding.
+In our example, “sewlab” is created from two 3-letter words in order and easy to understand.
+Our sample long-tail domain name “onlinesewinglessons” merges much larger words that cause visual overlapping of words and loss of understanding.
 This is especially prevalent in trying to comprehend the “online-sewing” combination.

-2) Function words (the action words in our example “sew”) stay the same primarily as they are short words.
-This increases the predictability of what is going to come next, the target of the action word.
-This preserves the grammatical structure of the target and helps the reader to work out what is going to come next.
+2) Function words (the action words in our example, “sew”) stay the same primarily as they are short words.
+This increases the predictability of what will come next, the target of the action word.
+This preserves the grammatical structure of the target and helps the reader work out what will come next.
 The operator (the client) – action (to sew) – target (what/where/why) structure presents a clear image to the person interacting with the brand.

-3) People do not read individual letters and are more likely to miss letters in function words.
-This issue is prevalent in the “e” and “s” transition in “onlinesewinglessons” as well as the “g” and “l” transitions.
-When reading the word, the “se” is easy to drop returning “online wing lessons” comprehended, a completely different meaning.
+3) People do not read individual letters and are likelier to miss letters in function words.
+This issue is prevalent in the “e” and “s” transitions in “onlinesewinglessons” as well as the “g” and “l” transitions.
+When reading the word, the “se” is easy to drop, returning “online wing lessons” comprehended a completely different meaning.

 4) Richard Shillcock and colleagues, also suggest another mechanism that could be a contributing factor.
 They propose that since the retina delivers information to the brain that is split between two hemispheres, each word is split in half in the process of recognition.
 Keeping a domain name to two words (preferably short) capitalizes on this phenomenon.
 The effectiveness can be seen across the web involving some of the world’s largest brands including: